osposweb/osposweb.github.io/OSPOS-Environment-Development.md

-This document try to sumarise most important topics to developers.
+This document try to sumarise most important topics to developers for ussage of the repository initializations and some code tools.

+Take in consideration:

+1. Please read the [Development index and architecture](../OSPOS-development-index#tech-architecture) first before read here
+2. After read this document please read the [Development code tips and help](../OSPOS-development-index#development-code-tips-and-help)

 ## Workflow